zwets/zwets.github.io/_posts/2023-03-01-bioinformatician-without-borders.md

 Despite some colourful suggestions for company names by friends and colleagues, I've gone with pragmatic: Zwets IT (<http://zwets.it>).

-It was a close call though for _The Flying Bioinformatician_, _Nomadic Bioinformatics_,
+It was a close call for _The Flying Bioinformatician_, _Nomadic Bioinformatics_,
-and especially _«Bio-informaticien sans Frontières»_. :-)
+and, especially, _«Bio-informaticien sans Frontières»_.

 More about me [here](https://io.zwets.it/about), in [my CV](https://io.zwets.it/cv.pdf), on [LinkedIn](https://www.linkedin.com/in/zwets/), or reach out at io@zwets.it.